G00fY2/version-compare/README.md

 =====
 Lightweight Android library to compare version strings.

 This library allows you to easily compare version strings.
-Versions can but do not necessarily need to follow the SemVer convention.
+Versions can but do not necessarily have to follow the SemVer convention.
 Any number of version parts as well as common pre-release suffixes will be taken into account.

 Pure Java (java.util), no dependencies, very small method count.